cloudflare/cloudflare-docs/content/railgun/user-guide/set-up/configuration-activation.md

 If there is a certificate error in the system log or during startup, ensure that the necessary certificate bundle is installed as described in [Preparing the Environment](/railgun/user-guide/set-up/preparing-environment/) so that Railgun may connect securely back to Cloudflare’s activation servers.

 As an example, we are going to use domain `port2408.net`.
 The newly generated certificate is signed against the `port2408.net` domain and our system will automatically set your new `port2408.net` subdomain to resolve to the IP specified by `activation.public_ip`.
 You can use this hostname to test Railgun without enabling the service for all users.
-More details are in the [Testing Railgun](#testing-railgun) section below.
+For more details, refer to the [Testing Railgun](#testing-railgun) section below.

 ## Starting the service